toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++

 The data was made available thanks to a partnership established by Prof. Giancarlo Manzi of the University of Milan and Clear Channel Italia, the provider of the service.
 The data is comprised of all the individual trips performed by each client (`cliente_anonimizzato`).
 This includes the bike type (which can either be a regular bike or an electric bike), the bike identifier, the station of departure and arrival with the time, the duration of the trip `durata_noleggio` plus the total travel distance.
 We do not know how the total travel distance `distanza_totale` is computed.
-Here are a selection of fields for the first five rows of the source data (time features are rounded to the daily level to fit into the page):
+Here is a selection of fields for the first five rows of the source data (time features are rounded to the daily level to fit into the page):

 ```{code-cell} ipython3
 :tags: [hide-input]